 We recommend LL.M. students live as close as possible to the Law School.
-The Law School is address is 727 East Dean Keeton St, Austin, TX 78705.
-Use the Capital Metro Trip Planner to select a trip itinerary that works best for you using a Capital Metro bus.
+The Law School address is 727 East Dean Keeton St, Austin, TX 78705.
+Use the Capital Metro Trip Planner to select a trip itinerary that works best for you when using a Capital Metro bus.
 UT students, faculty and staff ride all Capital Metro services for free when they swipe their valid IDs.

 Consider joining the Texas Law Housing-Living in Austin Facebook group.
 Its purpose is to assist Texas Law students find/lease/sublease housing.

 There are many available respected childcare options in Austin, and choosing between them can be daunting.

 Lactation/quiet rooms are available at the following locations for use by students, faculty and staff of The University of Texas at Austin who are nursing mothers or who require rest for medical reasons related to a non-contagious condition.

 The Counseling & Mental Health Center serves UT’s diverse campus community by providing high quality, innovative and culturally informed mental health programs and services that enhance and support students’ well-being, academic and life goals.